jgeusebroek/docker-webdav/README.md

 * `WHITELIST` Regexp for a list of IP's (default: none).
 Example: `-e WHITELIST='192.168.1.*|172.16.1.2'`
 * `READWRITE` When this is set to `true`, the WebDAV share can be written to (default: False).
 Example: `-e READWRITE=true`

 **IMPORTANT**: Should you use a persistent config volume, the WHITELIST and READWRITE variables will only have effect the first time.
-I.e., you don't have a (custom) configuration yet.
+I.e., when you don't have a (custom) configuration yet.

 ## License